G20 summit calls for more aid to Gaza and an end to the war in Ukraine

 The joint statement was endorsed by group members but fell short of complete unanimity.
-It also called for a future global tax on billionaires and for reforms allowing the eventual expansion of the United Nation Security Council beyond its five current permanent members.
+It also called for a future global tax on billionaires and for reforms allowing the eventual expansion of the U.N.
+Security Council beyond its five permanent members.

-Argentina challenged some of the language in initial drafts and was the one country that did not endorse the complete document.
+Argentina challenged some of the language in initial drafts and was the one country that didn't endorse the complete document.

 “Although generic, it is a positive surprise for Brazil,” said Thomas Traumann, an independent political consultant and former Brazilian minister.
 “There was a moment when there was a risk of no declaration at all.
 Despite the caveats, it is a good result for Lula.”

-Taking place just over a year after the Oct.
-7 Hamas attack on Israel, the declaration referred to the “catastrophic humanitarian situation in the Gaza and the escalation in Lebanon,” stressing the urgent need to expand humanitarian assistance and better protect civilians.
+Taking place just over a year after Hamas' attack on Israel on Oct.
+7, 2023, the declaration referred to the “catastrophic humanitarian situation in the Gaza and the escalation in Lebanon,” stressing the urgent need to expand humanitarian assistance and better protect civilians.

 “Affirming the Palestinian right to self-determination, we reiterate our unwavering commitment to the vision of the two-State solution where Israel and a Palestinian State live side by side in peace,” it said.

-It did not mention Israel’s suffering or of the 100 or so hostages still held by Hamas.
+It didn't mention Israel’s suffering or of the 100 or so hostages still held by Hamas.
 Israel isn’t a G20 member.
-The war has so far killed more than 43,000 Palestinians in Gaza, according to local health officials, and more than 3,500 people in Lebanon following Israel’s offensive against Hezbollah, according to Lebanon’s Health Ministry.
+The war has so far killed more than 43,000 Palestinians in Gaza, according to local health officials, which don't distinguish between civilians and combatants when counting the dead, and more than 3,500 people in Lebanon following Israel’s offensive against Hezbollah, according to Lebanon’s Health Ministry.

 The omitted acknowledgment of Israel's distress appeared to run contrary to U.S. President Joe Biden’s consistent backing of Israel's right to defend itself.
 It's something Biden always notes in public, even when speaking about the deprivation of Palestinians.
 During a meeting with G20 leaders before the declaration was hammered home, Biden expressed his view that Hamas is solely to blame for the war and called on fellow leaders to “increase the pressure on Hamas” to accept a cease-fire deal.